glasgowm148/ergonaut-handbook/Guides/yield/the-stable-order.md

 Gluons are the cornerstone of The Stable Order, crafted to incentivize active engagement in our shared quests.
 Distinguished from traditional cryptocurrencies, Gluons are not mined or bought but are earned through valuable contributions to The Stable Order's projects.
 This ensures that every Gluon holder is not just an investor but a committed ally in our pursuit of a stable future.

-For an in-depth exploration of our principles and initiatives, visit the [Djed documentation](https://docs.djed.one/about-us/the-stable-order).
+For an in-depth exploration of Djed and The Stable Order's principles and initiatives, visit the [Djed documentation](https://docs.djed.one/about-us/the-stable-order).

 ## Do They Have Any Value?